Landscape of rubble persists as Minneapolis demands taxes in exchange for permits

 "You can't just allow a bunch of rubble and hazardous material to sit in the middle of Lake Street," Sabri said.
 "People could get hurt.
 Where are our City Council members?
 What are they doing?
 Have they seen it?"

-Minneapolis City Council Member Andrew Johnson agreed it is “outrageous” to require property owners to pay thousands of dollars in taxes to obtain a demolition permit.
+Minneapolis City Councilman Andrew Johnson agreed it is "outrageous" to require property owners to pay thousands of dollars in taxes to obtain a demolition permit.

 "Nobody at the city wants to hold up these demolitions," Johnson said.
 "We have been looking at every angle to try and help property owners out."